-Energy production was estimated from wind speed data and the power curve of a 12 MW commercial turbine and is representative of wind farms currently being built in the world.
-In the previous version of this Technical Note, a 10 MW turbine was used.
-The power curves of the two turbines are presented in Figure 8.
+Energy production was estimated from wind speed data (from ERA 5 database, for the points listed below) and the power curve of a 12 MW turbine, representative of wind farms currently being built in the world.
+The turbine power curve used in the estimates, provided by NREL [13], is presented in Figure 8.

-Figure 8 - Offshore turbines: power curves
+Figure 8 - Offshore turbine: power curve.
+[13]